l2c0r3/JavaChallenges/README.md

-This are my solutions to the "Java Challanges" by Michael Inden.
+These are my solutions to the "Java Challanges" by Michael Inden.

 - ISBN Print: 978-3-86490-756-2
 - ISBN Bundle: 978-3-96910-182-7